EchoItLiu/SelfGait/README.md

 ```

-## Feature Evaluation
+## Evaluation

-We measure the quality of the learned representations by linear separability.
+We measure the performance of SelfGait on two benchmark datasets that are CASIA64 and OUMVLP.

 During training, BYOL learns features using the STL10 ```train+unsupervised``` set and evaluates in the held-out ```test``` set.